 Notes: Standard errors are in parentheses and are clustered at the municipality level. \\\, \\, and \ indicate significance at 1%, 5%, and 10% respectively.
 The mean of the dependent variable gives the average of the outcome variable in the treatment group during the pre-reform period (before 2010).
-The outcome is the number of housing building permits delivered in the municipality per year per 10,000 inhabitants (using the 2010 population).
-The sample includes only municipalities part of an urban area.
-Column 2 (resp.
-3) includes only municipalities that, in 2014, were part of an IC in which all municipalities were below 5,000 inhabitants (resp. encompassing a municipality above 5,000 inhabitants).
+The outcome is the municipality's total fiscal revenues per capita, as defined in Section 7.2.
+I exclude from the analysis the few municipalities for which the data are missing for at least one year over the period 2004-2018 (0.4 percent of the sample).
+Column 2 includes only rural municipalities, while Column 3 includes only urban municipalities.